 💬 Live Chat or Website Bot

-- Where to access: Start at the Microsoft Support page.
+- Where to access: Go to the Microsoft Support page.

 📱 In-App Support

-For many, the support is built right into the product.
+For Windows users, the quickest path is often built right into the operating system.

 ⏱️ Estimated Response Times from Microsoft